How to Play Roulette: The Complete Step-by-step Guide for Beginners

 Roulette is a table game that is played using a spinning wheel, a special table layout, and chips (either real or virtual).

-If your bet matches the winning number, you will get a payout according to the bet type that you’ve made - Straight Up, Split, Corner, Street, Six-line, or Basket.
+If your bet matches the winning number, you will get a payout according to the bet type that you've made - Straight Up, Split, Corner, Street, Six-line, or 5 Line/Basket.

 There are various areas and ways of betting in roulette.
-Each of those come with their own payouts and house advantage.
+Each of those comes with its own payouts and house advantage.
 More on that later.

 Fun Fact